AlexMooney/ACKS_SRD/Chapter02.md

 A thief also has the ability to backstab.
 He must catch an opponent unaware of his presence, either by surprise or by moving silently and/or hiding in shadows to sneak up on his opponent.
 When backstabbing, the thief will receive an attack bonus of +4 and, if successful, deal additional damage for every four levels he has attained.
 A thief at 1st through 4th levels does double the normal damage, at 5th-8th levels does triple the normal damage, at 9th-12th levels does quadruple the normal damage, and at 13th level or higher does quintuple the normal damage.

 Thieves have the following range of skills, which improve as the thief gains levels according to the progression on the [Thief Skills](Chapter02.md#thief-skills) table.
-When a thief attempts to make use of one of his skills, the character or Judge will make a proficiency throw of 1d20.
+When a thief attempts to make use of one of his skills, the character or Judge will make a proficiency throw of 1d20, modified by the thief's dexterity bonus, except when Hearing Noises.
 (Usually the Judge will make rolls for these abilities, because a thief is not always aware when he has failed.)
 After applying any relevant modifiers (e.g. due to the complexity of a lock), the result is compared to the target value listed on the [Thief Skills](Chapter02.md#thief-skills) table below for the appropriate skill.
 A result that is greater than or equal to the value listed for the proficiency throw that corresponds to the thief's level is a success.
 A roll of 20 is always a success, and a roll of 1 is always a failure.

 **Opening Locks**: With the aid of thieves' tools, a thief may pick mechanical locks.
 He may only try to pick a particular lock once, and if he fails, he may not try the same lock again until he reaches a higher experience level.
 The Judge may apply bonuses or penalties to the roll, depending on the complexity of the lock.